-If you’re leaving the house, make sure you lock your doors, gates, garage and windows.
-Even lock them when you’re at home, as break-ins can occur when homes are occupied.
-Also, lock up your garden shed and pack away garden tools that are lying around (even when you’re at home), as burglars may use your own tools to pry open the doors to your main house.
+An open door or window is an invitation for a thief to walk in.
+If you’re leaving the house, lock your doors, gates, garage and windows; even lock them when you’re at home, as break-ins can occur then too.
+Also, pack away garden tools and lock up your garden shed, as burglars may use your tools to pry open the doors to your house.

-It’s a good idea to stay close to your neighbours and build good relationships with them.
-If you’re going away on a holiday, ask your neighbours (or family and friends) to keep an eye on your place, collect your mail and newspapers, water the plants, mow the lawn or even park on your driveway to make it look like you’re still home.
+Staying close to your neighbours and building good relationships with them is a wise idea.
+If you’re going away on holiday, ask your neighbours, family or friends to keep an eye on your place, empty out your mailbox, water the plants, mow the lawn or even park in your driveway to make it look like you’re still home.

-It’s also important you don’t announce your vacation plans publicly or on social media, because you never know if potential burglars are around or can access your social media post.
+Don’t announce your vacation plans publicly or on social media, because you never know if potential burglars are around or can access your post.

-If you work hard to fill your home with beautiful things, it’s understandable you’d want to display them.
-However, to protect your belongings, it’s important not to advertise that your home may contain expensive items and keep valuables out of sight of the outside world.
+You work hard to fill your home with beautiful things, it’s understandable you’d want to display them.
+However, to protect your belongings, it’s important to keep valuables out of sight from the outside.

-Cover your windows and block the view into your home with curtains or blinds, and keep them drawn – particularly if they face the street.
-Make sure not to place valuable items, such as laptops or tablets, in full view of a window.
+Block the view into your home with curtains or blinds and keep them drawn, particularly if they face the street.
+Make sure you don’t place valuable items, such as laptops or tablets, in full view of a window.
 If you have an outdoor TV, bring it inside when you go on holidays.

-If you’ve recently purchased a new computer or flat-screen television, make sure that you cut up and dispose of the boxes quickly and efficiently.
-There’s nothing more attractive to burglars than a brand new flat-screen TV box sitting next to the rubbish bins (some burglars might even look through your bins!)
+If you’ve recently purchased a new computer or flat-screen television, cut up and dispose of the boxes quickly and efficiently and don’t leave them sitting next to your rubbish bins.

 If you have an expensive car model, try and keep your vehicle off the street (and out of view) by parking it inside your carport or garage, if you have one.

-Installing motion-activated sensor lights and/or timed lights are a great way to secure your property against unwanted visitors after dark or while you’re away.
-These lights turn on when they sense motion or at a particular set time, flooding the area with bright light and making it difficult for burglars to conceal themselves.
+Installing motion-activated sensor lights or timed exterior lighting is a great way to secure your property against unwanted visitors after dark or while you’re away.
+These lights turn on when they sense motion or at a particular time, flooding the area with bright light and making it difficult for burglars to conceal themselves.

-If you go on holiday, having timed internal lights can make it look like someone is still home.
-You may even be able to set a radio or TV on a timer to make it sound like you’re at home.
+If you go on holiday, having timed internal lights or setting a radio or TV on a timer can make it sound like you’re at home.

-You can protect your home and belongings from burglary with home and contents insurance.
-This will provide a valuable safety net if your home is damaged and your possessions are stolen, damaged or destroyed.
+Home and contents insurance can provide a valuable financial safety net if your home is damaged and your possessions are stolen, damaged or destroyed.

 So, what do you need?

-It’s important you don’t underinsure your contents, otherwise, you might not have enough cover to fully replace your belongings if necessary.
-Also, make sure review your policy regularly to accommodate for all your new belongings.
+It’s important you don’t underinsure your home and contents; otherwise, you might not have enough cover to replace what’s been damaged or stolen.
+Also, make sure to review your policy regularly to accommodate for any new belongings or renovations to your house.

-With contents insurance, most insurers offer ‘new for old’ replacement cover.
-This means your insurer will usually provide you with a new or similar item, or provide enough funds to purchase a new item.
+With home and contents insurance, most insurers offer ‘new for old’ replacement cover for some contents items.
+This means your insurer may provide you with a new or similar item if yours is stolen or irreparable.
+Otherwise, your insurer may provide enough funds to purchase a new, comparable item.

-Because of this, you should keep receipts, descriptions and photographs of all major household items to provide proof of purchase and indicate replacement costs if items need to be replaced by your insurer.
+You should keep receipts, descriptions and photographs of all major household items to provide proof of purchase if these things need to be replaced by your insurance provider.